Key Stage 3 subjects

 This topic is a direct link to Component 1 in Drama GCSE so they are able to develop the correct skills in order to do this if they choose to take Drama as an option in year 9.

-Topic 3 - Devising From A Stimulus
+Topic 2 – Devising Stimulus

 During this topic our Year 9's will develop their confidence in the use and development of physicality, vocalisation, characterisation and devising skills.
 The students work together in groups collaborating, creating and conversing to devise their own original performance.
 Our students will then develop their performance during rehearsal time and explore the technical side of drama.
 They will be required to design their own set, scenery, costumes and props.
 They develop a number of key skills are assessed on their understanding, demonstration and evaluation on their devised performance.